 I bought a set of labels online, but I decided I didn't like them much and they were challenging to customize, so I made my own one day.
 And, because I like to share all the good things that come out of my classroom, I am sharing my creation with you.

 I bought the large box on the right, but the drawers are only 5-6" deep, so I needed another solution for pens and pencils.
 I already had the shorter box on the right.
 It was stuffed with a hodgepodge of other things that fit well in the larger box, so reorganization worked in my favor.

-The large box I bought is currently only available with a red front edge.
+The availability on the large box I bought fluctuates.
+Sometimes it is only available with a red front edge.
 (And right now the price is higher than I paid.
 It might be worth waiting because the price fluctuates a lot on these. $30-$40 is the reasonable range.)
 There are lots of drawer combinations, though.
 This one is all bigger drawers, this one is all small drawers.
 Get what works for you.

 This is a box similar to the smaller one I use for pens and pencils.
 (Also worth price watching as it ranges from $12-25 and fluctuates a lot.)